Slip and Fall Lawyer

 - Pain and suffering

 - Permanent disability, if applicable

 - Loss of future earnings

-For each item, you need documentation such as bills, receipts, tax returns and medical records from your doctor.
+For each item, you need documentation such as bills, receipts, tax returns, and medical records from your doctor.
 Your personal injury lawyer has the necessary experience to calculate your current and future losses and prove your legal entitlement to compensation.
-Although part of your ultimate settlement will go to your slip and fall lawyers as payment for services rendered, most people find that it is well worth the cost to obtain the full compensation they are entitled to.
+Although part of your ultimate settlement will go to your slip and fall lawyers as payment for services rendered, most people find that it is well worth the cost to obtain the full compensation to which they are entitled.

 The Help You Need in California

 If you suffer a slip and fall accident in California, Rizio Liberty Lipinsky can help.
-We specialize in personal injury cases and pride ourselves on getting our clients full compensation for accidents caused by someone else.
+We specialize in personal injury, as well as slip and fall cases, and pride ourselves on getting our clients full compensation for accidents caused by someone else.
 We understand what you are dealing with in the aftermath of an injury accident, and we offer compassionate representation with your best interests at heart.
-Get in touch today by calling 1-888-292-8888 or submitting our contact form, and schedule your free initial consultation.
+Get in touch today by calling 1-888-292-8888 or submitting our contact form, and schedule your free consultation.